-The Hollywood Chamber of Commerce is proud to announce that legendary entertainer Jackie Wilson was honored today with the 2,672nd star on the Hollywood Walk of Fame.
-The posthumous star was dedicated in the category of Recording at 7057 Hollywood Boulevard
+The Hollywood Chamber of Commerce is proud to announce that legendary entertainer Jackie Wilson has been honored with the 2,672nd star on the Hollywood Walk of Fame on Wednesday, September 4, 2019.
+The posthumous star was dedicated in the category of Recording at 7057 Hollywood Boulevard.

-Jack Leroy Wilson Jr. was born on June 9, 1934, in Detroit, Michigan.
+Jack Leroy Wilson Jr. was born on June 9, 1934 in Detroit, Michigan.
 Wilson began singing in a gospel quartet called the Ever-Ready Gospel Singers.
 In 1953 he joined Billy Ward and his Dominoes, eventually becoming lead singer of the vocal group, replacing Clyde McPhatter.
-He launched his solo career in November 1957 with his debut single “Reet Petite (The Finest Girl You Ever Want To Meet)” written by Berry Gordy Jr. and Billy Davis which entered Billboard magazine’s pop chart in November 1957.
+He launched his solo career in November 1957 with his debut single “Reet Petite (The Finest Girl You Ever Want To Meet)” which entered Billboard magazine’s pop chart in November 1957.
 From 1958 to 1970, Jackie Wilson was a mainstay of the R&B and pop charts where he amassed two dozen Top Forty singles.
-All of his classics were released on the landmark Brunswick Records label under the direction of future label president and record producer Nat Tarnopol.
+All of his classics, released on the landmark Brunswick Records label, were crucial in shaping R&B music.

 In 2008, “Higher & Higher” was utilized by Barack Obama as the theme song for his historic Presidential campaign.

 On September 29, 1975, while playing a Dick Clark oldies revue show at the Latin Casino in New Jersey, Jackie Wilson suffered a heart attack on stage and was subsequently hospitalized until his death on January 21, 1984 at age 49.